Remembering Viola Beach: the story behind their album

 Following the tragic death of band members Kris Leonard, River Reeves, Tomas Lowe, Jack Dakin, and their manager Craig Tarry in a car crash in Sweden on 13 February 2016, their families decided to release a posthumous debut album in their memory.

 The band formed in their hometown of Warrington, Cheshire and released their debut single, Swings And Waterslides on their own label, Fuller Beans.
+Five years on from the tragedy, friends and colleagues of Viola Beach have paid tribute to the band by covering this song in a special charity recording.

 Viola Beach’s second single was Boys That Sing, which was released on the Communion Records label on 22 January 2016.

 All four members of the group were killed, along with their manager Craig Tarry, died in a car crash in Sweden in the early hours of Saturday 13 February, 2016.
-The group were on their way back from playing the Where Is The Music festival on the Friday when their car fell of a bridge just outside Stockholm and landed 82 feet below in the Södertälje canal.
+The group were on their way back from playing the Where Is The Music festival on the Friday when their car fell off a bridge just outside Stockholm and landed 82 feet below in the Södertälje canal.

 Manager Terry aged 32, frontman Kris Leonard, (19) guitarist River Reeves (19), bassist Tomas Lowe (27) and drummer Jack Dakin (24) all died in the accident.
 They were driving back to the UK to support their friends Blossoms at a gig in Guildford that night.